< Truth / Justice / Patient Safety >

 The stories that make patient safety issues understandable are not allowed to be told.
-I have been forced to remove them from this site.
+I was forced to remove some from this site.
 And numbers, like the amount of assault, rape and homicide in medicine, are brushed off as though they are not important.

-The information gathering system must expand so that self-interested health care professionals who are loyal to each other are not the only source of information.
+The information gathering system must be expanded so that self-interested health care professionals who are loyal to each other are not the only source of information.
 Currently, sufferers of iatrogenic injuries cannot even get their stories into their medical records, whether the injuries were inflicted accidentally or not.
 And those injured patients are not merely left behind.
-They are crushed and defeated by dishonest operators in a system that has no checks or balances in the realm of these issues.
+They are crushed and defeated by dishonest operators in a system that has no checks or balances in these issues.

 I defy you to find someone in medicine who understands this.
-They have a culture of rationalizations that allow them to define what they are doing in self-serving ways, and to prevent information to the contrary from reaching them.
+They have a culture of rationalizations that allow them to define what they are doing in self-serving ways, and to prevent information to the contrary from reaching their own consciousnesses.

 Ye Shall Know the Truth

 First we must be able to establish the means to know what is true.
 Then we must establish a mechanism that responds to it, especially when the truth is sinister.
 Only then will be able to proceed to safety.